tkruse/build-bench/README.md

 * GNU make    (should be present on any *nix)
 * Python      (2 or 3)
 * jinja2      (if using templated sources, install via pip or apt-get)
-* Ruby        (for Apache buildr, jruby should also work)
+* Ruby        (1 or 2, for Apache buildr, jruby should also work)

 # Buildsystems